Vondom/sky/README.md

   * add performance analysis for program written by Ruby language
   * add feature to manage sky-worker server clusters (add, remove, information, etc...)
   * create  bash script for running analysis to sky engine in travis ci servers
+* Backlogs
+  * how to profile hadoop mapreduce
+  * think about simplfy for worker